Kampar railway station

-The Kampar railway station is a Malaysia train station located and named after the town of Kampar, Perak.
+The Kampar railway station is a Malaysian train station located and named after the town of Kampar, Perak.

-The Kampar KTM Railway Station is situated at the south-eastern part of town, in the vicinity of a housing estate known as Taman Melayu Jaya.
+The station is situated at the south-eastern part of town, in the vicinity of a housing estate known as Taman Melayu Jaya.
 This new and modern station was officiated in 2007.
-The Transport Ministry has built two lifts at the railway station here to make it easier for the disabled to take the train.
-The lifts are located near the overhead bridge for the passengers to cross easily to the opposite platform and vice versa.
+The Transport Ministry built two lifts at the railway station to make it easier for disabled passengers to access the 2 side platforms.
+The lifts are located near the overhead bridge for passengers to cross from one platform to the other.
 At one end of the station, there is a freight yard.
-It was made prior to the Rawang-Ipoh Electrified Double Tracking Project.
+It was constructed prior to the Rawang-Ipoh electrification and double tracking project.

 Location and locality

 The station is located on the southwest area of the old town of Kampar, Perak in the Taman Melayu Jaya residential area.
-It is accessible via direct road from the old town of Kampar or via junction to Taman Melayu Jaya from Federal Route 1.
+It is accessible via a direct road from the old town, or via a junction at Taman Melayu Jaya from Federal Route 1.

-The station serve mainly the town of Kampar, Perak which also includes the campus of Universiti Tunku Abdul Rahman and the surrounding New Town development.
-Attractions like Gua Tempurung and Bandar Agacia also just located on a reasonable distance from this station.
-Other nearest town served also includes Mambang Diawan, Jeram, Kuala Dipang and Malim Nawar.
+The station serves mainly the town of Kampar, which also includes the Kampar campus of Tunku Abdul Rahman University (UTAR), and the surrounding Kampar New Town development.
+Attractions like Gua Tempurung and Bandar Agacia are also located at a reasonable distance from this station.
+Other nearby towns served by the station include Mambang Diawan, Jeram, Kuala Dipang and Malim Nawar.